What are the Options?

 - Students must make significant progress toward their major (typically all courses except senior year courses) and make arrangements with their major advisers to transfer credit back from the AES.
 In physics, minimum requirement is six physics courses (Intro Physics I & II, Modern Physics, Mechanics, ATEP + 1 more).

-- Students must complete their general education program (MOIs).
+- Students must complete Willamette's general education program (MOIs).

 - Math requirements: Calculus through Differential equations.

-- Must pass the pre-engineering courses with at least a B on the first try.
+- GPA requirements: Students must maintain both an overall and pre-engineering specific gpa of 3.0 for USC, 3.25 for Washington University, and 3.30 for Columbia.
+For guaranteed admission to Columbia you must pass all pre-engineering courses with at least a B on the first try.
 Never take pre-engineering courses pass/fail.

 - Must take (almost) all required courses at WU.